CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Install-NetQ-for-NVLink.md

 ## Next Steps

 - For new deployments, refer to {{<link title="Install the NetQ System" text="Install NetQ">}}.
-- To upgrade your existing NMX-M deployment, {{<link title="NVLink Bringup" text="perform a system bringup">}}to connect to NMX-C and NMX-T.
+- To upgrade your existing NMX-M deployment, {{<link title="NVLink Bringup" text="perform a system bringup">}} to connect to NMX-C and NMX-T.